 Here is one of the battle scenes from the movie.

-Every time I stayed in Ubon I have stayed at the ToeSang City( now Heritage hotel.)And I did my walking from there.
-The hotel itself is simple but aiming for a contemporary image.
-Moreover, the staff is friendly and the hotel offers an interesting local breakfast.
+Every time I stayed in Ubon, I have stayed at the ToeSang City( now Heritage hotel.)And I did my walking from there.
+The hotel itself is simple but aims for a contemporary image.
+Moreover, the staff is friendly, and the hotel offers an enjoyable local breakfast.

-What is nice in Ubon is that the city offers a real taximeter system for taxis.
+What is nice in Ubon is that the city offers a naturalral taximeter system for taxis.
 I found it inexpensive and that there were friendly and helpful drivers.
 People in Ubon would occasionally show up and ask if I was lost and if I needed them to call a taxi.
-As a matter of fact, I just enjoyed wandering around.
-Ubon is so full of wonderful diners and street food stalls so I was like a truffle dog sniffing my way around.
+I just enjoyed wandering around.
+Ubon is full of beautiful diners and street food stalls, so I was like a truffle dog sniffing my way around.

 If you need a break from spicy Isarn food try the Japanese buffet at Oshinei.

-On Fridays and Saturdays, there is a night market on Thung Sri Muang or the street also know as Ratchabut Rd(City pillar park) leading down to the river.
+On Fridays and Saturdays, there is a night market on Thung Sri Muang or the street, also known as Ratchabut Rd(City pillar park), leading down to the river.
 Along and opposite the river there are some bars and restaurants.

-Wat Nong Bua is intriguing for its rare in Thailand and unique in the regional architecture.
-The temple is very similar to the Mahabodhi Bodhigaya in India which inspired the construction of Wat Nong Bua in the 1950s.
+Wat Nong Bua is intriguing for its rare in Thailand and unique regional architecture.
+The temple is very similar to the Mahabodhi Bodhigaya in India, which inspired the construction of Wat Nong Bua in the 1950s.

 Standing in the nucleus of the temple grounds is a 56-meter high pagoda called ‘Sri Maha Pho Chedi’.
-To resemble Mahatibodi it has a square base and is formed like a pyramid.
+To resemble Mahatibodi it has a square base formed like a pyramid.

-It has an enchanting white and gold layout and the architecture inside is just as impressive.
-In the middle of the chedi, the original smaller and older chedi is located with a Buddha statue contemplating on each of the four sides.
+It has an enchanting white and gold layout, and the architecture inside is just as impressive.
+In the interior of the chedi, the original smaller and older chedi is located with a Buddha statue contemplating every four sides.

-Also worth mentioning, near the pagoda and just behind a Ficus Religiosa tree there is a recent contribution to the temple.
-Here you can see an ordination hall and it serves as an example of Ubon’s more contemporary temple style.
+Also worth mentioning, near the pagoda and just behind a Ficus Religiosa tree, there is a recent contribution to the temple.
+Here you can see an ordination hall, which is an example of Ubon’s more contemporary temple style.
 Broad semi-circular windows cover the upper walls on each side.
 They are divided by parts from half of a Dharma wheel.

-Wat Thung Sri Muang is also worth the visit.
-Especially to see the library in a pond full of water lilies.
+Wat Thung Sri Muang is also worth visiting, primarily to see the library in a pond full of water lilies.
 The pond serves to protect the scriptures from termites and insects.
-This library is also described as an integration of Lao, Siamese, and even Burmese motifs.
+This library is also interpreted as integrating Lao, Siamese, and even Burmese motifs.
 It could be a re-creation of the library from Wat Saket (before filling up the pond there.)